JordanTaylorJ/JordanTaylorJ/README.md

 # Hi there - I'm Jordan 👋

 I am a full stack software engineer.
-I am experienced 💫 working with JavaScript, Ruby, Python, React, Ruby on Rails, HTML, CSS, and SQL.
-I'm currently 🔭 learning new frameworks like Tailwind CSS and Next.js.
-I look forward to 🌱 refreshing up on Python and building a full stack application utilizing the backend framework Flask.
+I am experienced 💫 working with JavaScript, Ruby, Python, React, and Ruby on Rails.
+I'm currently 🔭 learning about React Native and mobile development.
+I look forward to 🌱 learning new skills!

 I also have a bachelors in accounting 🧮 and marketing 📈 from Colorado State University 💙 and a fixed-wing private pilot license ✈️.